 The committee may choose to interview only select applicants.
 The motion to selectively interview applicants shall require a majority vote of the committee.

-The Senate may appoint Senators to serve as a proxy voter for a regular member of the Appointments Committee if a regular member of the Appointments Committee is absent.
+The Student Senate may appoint Senators to serve as a proxy voter for a regular member of the Appointments Committee if a regular member of the Appointments Committee is absent.

 If a regular member of the Appointments Committee is to be absent, said member shall find an approved proxy voter to serve in the session of the Appointments Committee that said member shall be missing.